-In the beginning, an infrastructural technology acts more like a proprietary technology.
-This is due to the fact that technology in these early stages is often limited in terms of access through physical limitations, intellectual property rights, high costs or simply a lack standards.
+In the beginning, infrastructural technology acts more like proprietary technology.
+This is due to the fact that technology in these early stages is often limited in terms of access through physical limitations, intellectual property rights, high costs, or simply lack of standards.
 During this time a company can use this technology to gain competitive advantages over its rivals.

 Brush Electric Company's Central Power Plant

 Up until the end of the 19th century, most factories ran on water pressure or steam to operate their machines.
 Power came from a single, fixed source — a water wheel mounted on the side of a mill and required a complex set of gears to distribute it to each individual machine throughout the factory.
 However, when electric generators became available, many factories simply adopted them as a replacement for their single power source, using them to power their existing system of gears.
 Manufacturers that recognized the potential of this new technology, realized that electricity could easily be connected directly to the machinery itself.
 By installing electric motors in their machines, they were able to throw out the inflexible and expensive gear systems, making them overall more efficient than their slower competitors.